ckolluru/endothelial-cell-seg/README.md

 singularity shell --nv /home/cxk340/singularity_image/keras_tf.img
 ```

 Both these methods will give you a shell that can run python with the deep learning libraries (keras, tensorflow) available.
 We can now run our software.
-Currently, only option 2 works with the code.
-I think that the issue with option 1 relates to the versions of keras/tf libraries.
+Currently, either option 1 or 2 can be used to run this code.

 ## Downloading the code